How to Create a Content Governance Plan

 What Makes a Content Workflow Sustainable?

-Content can quickly overwhelm a marketing or communications team, especially if your organization has many stakeholders.
+Next, content can quickly overwhelm a marketing or communications team, especially if your organization has many stakeholders.
 Perhaps your content workflow only needs six steps as opposed to the eleven noted above.
-Or maybe your writer and editor are one in the same person.
-To design more sustainable content workflows, start small, learn from your mistakes, and course-correct as needed.
-This will help you maximize efficiency and work more harmoniously.
-Consider the following when assessing the sustainability of your content workflow:
+Or maybe your writer and editor are the same person.
+Figure out the best ways to keep your content workflow process—and, as a result, your website—as lean and efficient as possible.

 - Prepare vs. Plan: While it’s good to have a plan, it’s better to be prepared; create all plans with the understanding that they will change, and that’s okay.